Military judge rules Navy Judge Advocate General illegally intervened in SEAL’s trial

 Col. Spath explained her discussion: “She told RADM Lorge that every three or four months decisions were made regarding sexual assault cases that caused further scrutiny by Congress and other political and military leaders.
 She also told RADM Lorge that a good deal of her time was being taken up with testimony and visits to both Capitol Hill and the White House.”

-President Barack Obama had ordered the Pentagon to launch a comprehensive campaign to wipe out sexual harassment and assault.
+President Obama had ordered the Pentagon to launch a comprehensive campaign to wipe out sexual harassment and assault.

 “VADM DeRenzi was simply discussing the realities of the current environment in which she and commanders were operating at the time, particularly in relation to sexual assault,” Col. Spath wrote.